gwtproject/gwt-site/src/main/markdown/gettingstarted.md

 Getting Started
 ===

-Starting with 2.11.0 of the GWT SDK the webAppCreator is deprecated and will be removed in a future version.
+Starting with 2.11.0 of the GWT SDK the [webAppCreator](gettingstarted-outdated.html) is deprecated.
 Instead, we will use the [gwt-maven-archetypes](https://github.com/tbroyer/gwt-maven-archetypes) by Thomas Broyer to create a new GWT project.
 Using the **artifactId: modular-webapp** the plugin generates a Maven project with separate modules for

 * client
 * server
 * shared.

-Separation of code is the way to go in modern web development.
+**Separation of code is the way to go in modern web development.**

 ## TOC